CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model

-To address the above challenges, we propose \emph{CodeBrain}, an efficient EEG foundation model that integrates a decoupled time–frequency tokenizer and a multi-scale architecture.
-CodeBrain is trained in two stages.
-In the first stage, we introduce \textbf{TFDual-Tokenizer} (Fig.~\ref{fig: intro}(a)), which independently tokenizes heterogeneous temporal and frequency EEG components.
-To stabilize training, we apply a contrastive learning objective to optimize the temporal codebook.
-In the second stage, we propose \textbf{EEGSSM}, a framework for learning multi-scale EEG representations by masked self-supervised learning.
-EEGSSM predicts token indices obtained from the TFDual-Tokenizer for masked patches.
-To address the inefficiency of over-connected attention and better align with the brain’s small-world structure, we introduce \emph{Structured Global Convolution (SGConv)} (Fig.~\ref{fig: intro}(b)) as the backbone.
-Inspired by Structured State Space Models~\cite{gu2021efficiently, smith2023simplified, li2022makes, gu2022parameterization}, SGConv performs efficient global convolution over long EEG sequences, naturally capturing long-range dependencies and local clustering patterns characteristic of brain networks.
-Complementarily, we integrate a \emph{Sliding Window Attention} (SWA) mechanism (Fig.~\ref{fig: intro}(c)), adapted from long-sequence modeling \cite{beltagy2020longformer}, to capture local intra-patch dependencies.
-Together, SGConv and SWA enable EEGSSM to perform efficient and scalable multi-scale EEG representation learning.
-Our detailed contributions can be summarized as follows:
+To address the above challenges, we propose \emph{CodeBrain}, a novel EEG foundation model that integrates a decoupled tokenizer for domain-specific representation-level interpretability with a brain-inspired multi-scale architecture. \emph{CodeBrain} is trained in two stages.
+In the first stage, we introduce the \textbf{TFDual-Tokenizer} (Fig.~\ref{fig:intro}(b)), which decouples temporal and frequency EEG components into discrete tokens.
+In the second stage, we develop \textbf{EEGSSM}, a masked self-supervised framework inspired by the brain’s small-world topology. \textsc{EEGSSM} adopts a structured global convolution backbone, conceptually related to recent state-space sequence models~\citep{smith2023simplified, li2022makes, gu2022parameterization}, for sparse and efficient global modeling with a sliding window attention (SWA) mechanism for capturing local neural events overlooked by prior studies(Fig.~\ref{fig:intro}(c–d)).
+Our detailed contributions are summarized as follows:

-\begin{itemize}[nosep] \item \textbf{Decoupled Heterogeneous Tokenizer.} We propose the \emph{TFDual-Tokenizer}, which independently encodes temporal and frequency components of EEG signals, leading to a quadratic expansion of the discrete representation space.
-It also provides interpretability, supported by visualization analyses in \hyperref[subsec: visual]{Section~\ref*{subsec: visual}}.
-To the best of our knowledge, this is the first vector quantization framework that decouples heterogeneous domains in EEG foundation models.

-\item \textbf{Efficient Multi-Scale Architecture.} We design an efficient architecture combining a \emph{structured global convolution architecture} backbone for global inter-patch dependencies and \emph{sliding window attention} mechanism for local intra-patch dependencies.
-This design aligns with the brain’s small-world topology, enabling scalable multi-scale representation learning.